kkoomen/vim-doge/CONTRIBUTING.md

 \    'match_group_names': ['type', 'name'],

      " The 'format' key describes how the format of each parameter should be.
-     " NOTE: The 'format' is not multi-line because it is a list.
-A list-syntax " is used if you want to apply additional formatting for a single token.
-     " See the 'Additional token formatting' for more info.
+     " It contains a format for each supported doc standard.
+     " Use a list for multi-line.
+     " Use a tab '\t' to indent properly based on the user setting.
-\    'format': ['@param', '{type|mixed}', '{name}', 'TODO'],
+\    'format': {
+\      'phpdoc': '@param {type|mixed} {name} TODO',
+\    },
 \  },

    " The 'comment' key determines how to generate the final comment.